BobbaTea/Electrostatics-Sim/README.md

 Pause/Resume Simulation: Space (toggle)

 Note: If charges go off-canvas, they will be deleted for memory conservation.
-Use the charge counter in the top-left to see how many charges there are in total.
+Use the charge counter in the top-left to see how many total charges are being simulated.

 Note: When a charge is selected, three bars will appear in the bottom left.
-The blue bar is kinetic energy (invisible when velocity is 0 or when a particle is placed while simulation is paused), the green bar is electric potential energy, and the red bar is total energy, or the sum of kinetic and electric potential energies.
+The blue bar is kinetic energy (disappears when velocity is 0 or when a particle is placed while simulation is paused), the green bar is electric potential energy, and the red bar is total energy, or the sum of kinetic and electric potential energies.

 ## How to use